 Trailer frame and other steel parts

-This same method can be used to treat rust on any vendor components manufactured from steel - awning brackets, wheel hubs, jacks, hitches.
+This same method can be used to treat rust on any vendor components manufactured from steel - awning brackets, wheel hubs, jacks, hitches, etc.

 eastwood chassis blackrust-check-rust-converter-brush-on-446fb657-e470-4626-ab73-bf73e1e6ddc0